RocketMap/RocketMap/docs/extras/multi-account.md

 # Using Multiple Accounts

-PokemonGo-Map supports using multiple accounts to run a worker with multiple threads.
+RocketMap supports using multiple accounts to run a worker with multiple threads.

 ## Using Command Line Arguments: